 1 Croatian Kuna = 0.17 USD

-Best Croatia Itinerary for 7 days and 10 Days
+What is the Best Croatia Itinerary for 7 days and 10 Days?

-Here, I shall take you from South to North Croatia, narrating about places to see in that city and many that come on the way.
+Here, I shall let you know the answer for the above question by taking you from South to North Croatia, narrating about places to see in that city and many that come on the way.

 It wouldn’t be an exaggeration if I call Dubrovnik a fantasy land – it has all the characteristics to be called so.
 A walled town guarded by strong, centuries old rugged city walls inside the old town, shades of magnificent forts reflecting upon the mesmerizing blue of the Adriatic which is dotted by pebble beaches – well, is this not the stuff which fantasies are made of?
 That’s Dubrovnik for you!
 Most of the town lives off tourism and rightly so.
 There are hordes of people who visit Dubrovnik every day, out of which Cruise ship day trippers are a big chunk.
 This ‘Pearl of Adriatic’ deserves so much attention for its rustic medieval charm and obviously the ‘Game of Thrones’ connection.